Spiratatoe/Cabot_Trail_CEC_2025/Testing information/Setting Up Environment Variable.md

 ```
 # Special Note

 Some IDE configurations (like PyCharm, or Jupyter) require additional setup for environment variables because they don’t automatically inherit environment variables from the system shell.
+You may need to do some eztra mapping for those IDE's.